Andrea Tessitore

-Andrea Tessitore (born May 25, 1973) is an Italian lawyer and entrepreneur, co-founder of Italia Independent Group with Lapo Elkann and Giovanni Accongiagioco.
-He has been CEO of Italia Independent Group until November 2016.
+Andrea Tessitore (born May 25, 1973) is an Italian lawyer and entrepreneur, co-founder and chairman of Crea.Re Group, a real estate holding company focused on residential and commercial operations in Milan and Turin area.
+He co-founded Italia Independent Group with Lapo Elkann and Giovanni Accongiagioco.
 Since April 2017 he is senior advisor of Elite - Borsa Italiana.
 He is responsible for the project Elite - Confindustria which aims to accelerate the growth of the Elite international platform.
+He is Vice-President of Paolo Castelli S.p.A., company leader in the global contracting and in the design sector.